 Does burning cause pollution?

-Yes, but....
-Burning clean, renewable biomass is better than burning coal.
-The Dell Point stove, for example, is EPA-certified to have emissions no more than 0.5g/h, this is over 10 times lower than EPA limits on emissions.
-So new generation pellet stoves can have very low emissions.
+It can.
+That is why some research and development on pellet stoves and boilers is desirable.
 Since any particulate matter from burning biomass is likely to be very alkaline like the ash residue, this small amount of material should not contribute to acid rain problems, it might help alleviate them.

-Who is burning grass pellets in stoves at this time?
+Who is burning grass pellets in stoves or boilers at this time?

 How much routine maintenance is required to burn grass in pellet stoves?

 Routine (weekly) maintenance is recommended for burning any type of pelleted material (including wood pellets) in any pellet stove.
 Aside from dumping ash at necessary intervals, the heat exchanger and burn pot area will need cleaning at least once a week.
-The flue pipes should be inspected for buildup at regular intervals.
+The flue pipes should be inspected for buildup.

 Can pellet boilers burn grass pellets?

 A few.
 The Danish Reka pellet boiler (10-60 kW sizes), The Harman PB100 pellet boiler, and the LEI Bioburner (model 100 and 500 versions) have successfully burned grass pellets.
 The major advantage of boilers over stoves is that they provide hot water and central hot water heating.
 Most commercially available pellet boilers are designed to burn wood pellets and possibly corn grain.
 Large commercial-scale boilers are capable of burning grass biomass.